Bringing Data Science to Your Campus

 Recipients Will Receive

 - A 2-day data science training workshop held at the DataUp recipient institution.
-Selected institutions will be able to choose among the 15 different workshops (in English and Spanish) offered by The Carpentries to host at their home.
+Selected institutions will be able to choose among the 15 different workshops (in English and Spanish) offered by The Carpentries to host at their home institution.
 Target audiences are 15-30 learners with little to no prior computational experience.
-Workshops must take place in Summer and Fall 2020.
+Workshops must take place in Fall 2021 - Spring 2022.

-- Travel support to attend a 2-day train-the-trainer event at Georgia Institute of Technology in Atlanta, GA in Fall 2020.
-Train-the-trainer events are taught by peer, volunteer Carpentries instructors trained in pedagogy.
+- Attend a 2-day virtual instructor training event in Summer 2022.
+The instructor training is taught by peer, volunteer Carpentries instructors trained in pedagogy.
 The interactive workshop will introduce key research findings and teaching practices adopted by the Carpentries community to help learners engage in data science better and faster.

 Applicants must be groups of 2-4 faculty or permanent staff from a minority-led, -serving, primarily teaching institutions, community colleges or 4-year liberal arts colleges institution or group of institutions in the same local area to maintain a cohort model in each location.
 Lead Institutions must be in the 16 states of the South Hub and indicate interest in and ability to host a training workshop at their institutions.